Large dynamical axion field in topological antiferromagnetic insulator Mn$_2$Bi$_2$Te$_5$

-When the antiferromagnetic (AFM) long-range order is developed, $\theta$ becomes a dynamical field from magnetic fluctuations and taking continuous values from $0$ to $2\pi$.
-Such magnetic materials with dynamical axion fields (DAFs) leads to many exotic physical effects such as axionic polariton~\cite{li2010}, axion instability induced electromagnetic effect~\cite{ooguri2012,imaeda2019} and so on.
-However, the experiments are hindered by lacking of realistic materials~\cite{li2010,wang2011a,wang2016a,sekine2016,sekine2016b,taguchi2018}.
+In a uniform TI material, the parameter $\theta$ is time and position independent, and $\mathcal{S}_{\theta}$ is only a surface term.
+When the antiferromagnetic (AFM) long-range order is developed, $\theta$ becomes a bulk dynamical field from magnetic fluctuations and taking continuous values from $0$ to $2\pi$, and $\mathcal{S}_{\theta}$ becomes a bulk term.
+Such magnetic materials with dynamical axion fields (DAFs) leads to many exotic physical effects such as axionic polariton~\cite{li2010}, axion instability induced nonlinear electromagnetic effect~\cite{ooguri2012,imaeda2019} and so on~\cite{wang2011a,wang2016a,sekine2016,sekine2016b,taguchi2018}.
 The realization of a DAF require a proper coupling between electrons and magnetic fluctuations.
-The conventional magnetoelectric material Cr$_2$O$_3$ may exhibit DAF~\cite{hehl2008,wangjl2019}.
-However, the axion field, if exists in Cr$_2$O$_3$, is expected to be quite weak and anisotropic.
-In this Letter, we provide a simple criterion to find materials with a \emph{large} isotropic axion field, and further predict Mn$_2$Bi$_2$Te$_5$ family materials as potential candidates.
-A smoking gun signature for DAF is dynamical chiral magnetic effect (CME), where an alternating electric current is generated by static magnetic fields from DAF induced by AFM resonance, which is absent in axion insulator.
+The conventional magnetoelectric material Cr$_2$O$_3$ has diagonal but anisotropic magnetoelectric response, while the pseudosclar part may exhibit DAF~\cite{hehl2008,wangjl2019}.
+However, the axion field, if exists in Cr$_2$O$_3$, is expected to be quite weak as discussed below.
+In this work, we combine analytic models and first-principles calculations, to predict Mn$_2$Bi$_2$Te$_5$ family materials as potential candidates hosting a large DAF.
+One direct consequence of DAF is chiral magnetic effect (CME), where an alternating electric current is generated by static magnetic fields from DAF induced by AFM resonance, which is absent in an axion insulator.

-\emph{Dynamical magnetoelectric effects.} In terms of the electromagnetic potential $A_{\mu}$, the topological axion term in the dynamical axion state is